unfoldingWord/uw-content-validation/src/components/content-check-repo/DesignSpecification.md

 Processing: display of counts

 1. Iterate thru all files (using SHA as item key in storage), aggregating all text
-2. Do a word count on aggregated text
+2. Do a content check on aggregated text
-3. Show the word count totals
+3. Show the content check totals
-4. Show per-file word count details (*Not implemented*)
+4. Show per-file content check details (*Not implemented*)

 ## Requirements

-Original requirements were given [here](https://github.com/unfoldingWord/uw-word-count/issues/2).
+Original requirements were given [here](https://github.com/unfoldingWord/uw-content-check/issues/2).
 In brief:

-- This component should accept a DCS repository and generate a word count for that project.
+- This component should accept a DCS repository and generate a content check for that project.
 - Examples that should work:
   - https://git.door43.org/unfoldingWord/en_tn/
   - https://git.door43.org/unfoldingWord/en_ta/